nvb-uy/Prominent/PACK_CHANGELOG.md

 ## Artifact Changes
 - The overhauled Thunderwrath is here.
 New model, upgrade tree, new passive, and more!
 - Fixed A'zhar damage increase per stack being an additive value instead of a percentile increase
+- Fixed Supernova not being able to be enchanted with Spell Power enchants & Spell Infinity

 ## Balance Changes
 - Easy difficulty has 25% reduced damage dealt to players and removes oneshots from bosses (Except Mythic Bosses).